michelemendel/times.place/blueprint/2_spec.md

 - As a venue owner, I want to add a new venue that I manage
 - As a venue owner, I want to delete one of my venues
 - As a venue owner, I want to select one of my venues to edit
-- As a venue owner, I want to update any detail (name, banner/image, contact, events, times, description) for my selected venue
+- As a venue owner, I want to update any detail (name, banner/image, contact, events, times, comment) for my selected venue

 ## Structure